 2. It can be opened through work or on your own.

 Anyone can open a myRA account, but employers can choose to offer a myRA account to employees so contributions can be deducted from your paycheck.
 If your boss is generous, he or she might also offer a matching contribution.

 Keep in mind that all of this is voluntary for employers.
 Check with your HR department to see if your employer participates.
 (And, if not, you can just set it up on your own.)

 Finally, a myRA account is portable, meaning you can roll the balance to a private-sector retirement account at anytime.

 3. Did we mention it comes with a government guarantee?

 A myRA account offers principal protection; myRA is tied to the same variable interest rate as the Thrift Savings Plan (TFP), which is offered to federal employees.
 That’s good for your peace of mind.
 The downside—compared to a traditional or Roth IRA—is that you can’t invest in the broader markets, which significantly limits your returns.

 Participants in a myRA account can save up to $15,000 over 30 years.
 Once your balance reaches $15,000 or 30 years of age, you must rollover the balance to a private Roth IRA account.

-If you a) are not concerned about meeting the higher minimum contribution requirements of a Roth IRA and b) aren’t interested in the safety net of principal protection, forget about myRA and simply stick with a Roth IRA.
+If you are a) not concerned about meeting the higher minimum contribution requirements of a Roth IRA and b) not interested in the safety net of principal protection, then forget about myRA and simply stick with a Roth IRA.